BoardWiseGG/chesscom-scraper/README.md

 * [lichess.org](https://www.lichess.org/coach)

 The program searches for coach usernames as well as specific information about each of them (their profile, recent activity, and stats).
-The result will be found in a newly created `data` directory with the following structure:
+Data is streamed into a Postgres instance.
+Downloaded content is found in a newly created `data` directory with the following structure:
 ```
 data
 └── <site>
 │   ├── coaches
 │   │   ├── <username>
 │   │   │   ├── <username>.html
-│   │   │   ├── export.json
 │   │   │   └── ...
 │   │   ├── ...
 └── pages